gaspard-lonchampt/gaspard-lonchampt/README.md

 I am a web and mobile developper from France

 - 🔭 Working on multiple frontend and backend project using Vue.js, React & React Native, Tiwg, PHP, Perl and PostgreSQL
-- 🌱 Learning design patterns and algorithm
+- 🌱 Learning design patterns, algorithm and how to efficiently debug and unit testing in PL/pgSQL (yes, it's a thing)
 - 👯 I will love to collaborate on a browser extension to help people on privacy and local economy
 - 💬 Ask me about complementary currencies, music (and my code of course !)
+- ⚡ If you want to have a deeper understanding on my work, [here is a presentation file of relevant projects for my final exam](https://github.com/gaspard-lonchampt/CS2-DPP) to validate my web developer diploma at [La_Plateforme](https://laplateforme.io/)

 <br>## Connect with me